QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

 ******************************************
-Geometric Series for High School Economics
+Geometric Series for Elementary Economics
 ******************************************

 .. contents:: :depth: 2

-In addition what's in Anaconda, this lecture will need the following libraries
+In addition what's in Anaconda, this lecture uses the following libraries

 .. code-block:: ipython
   :class: hide-output

   !pip install quantecon

-The lecture describes some  important  elementary ideas in economics that use the mathematics of geometric series
+The lecture describes important ideas in economics that use the mathematics of geometric series

 Among these are